TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Empty String | ""             |
 Ascii String | "Hello, World" | "dlroW ,olleH"

+### File IO Rules

+Most languages have either built in utilities or functions in a standard library used to both read and write files.
+Most file input/output functions follow a similar pattern througout many programming languages.
+A string to the path of the file and a "mode".
+A mode is how the files is opened.
+Will the file be opened for reading or writing or even both?
+Will the file be appending new content?
+Truncated?

+First, begin with writing a file to disk.
+It's better to put it in a separate function to keep the script/main function clean and modular.
+This should also be done to the read file function.
+In the write function it should show how to open a file with write abilities and write some contents to the file.
+Before closing the file, you should first call the appropriate function to "flush" to make sure everything is written to disk.
+Then close the file.
+There should be basic error checking to show how to know if opening a file didn't work or if an I/O related error occurred.

+With the read file function open the file with read abilities.
+Most higher level languages offer a way to read line by line or even transfer the whole contents into a string.
+Best way to read the file is to loop line by line and do some processing.
+It doesn't have to be much.
+Simply printing it onto the screen is enough.
+Like in the write function, make sure there is some basic error checking.

 ### Quine Rules

 For those of you that don't know, a quine is a program which can replicate